samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Implemented ride deletion API endpoint for drivers to cancel their posted rides
 - ✅ Changed ride request default status from "active" to "pending" for better workflow
 - ✅ Fixed "Find Requests" section for drivers to only show pending ride requests from riders
+- ✅ Fixed storage layer to query 'pending' status instead of 'active' for ride requests

 ## Technical Stack
 - Node.js 20